eudoxia0/eudoxia0.github.io/article/_drafts/linux-on-the-fujitsu-lifebook-u729.md

 ## Secure Boot

-I tried to install [Debian][deb] the usual way, when I was greeted by this:
+I tried to install Linux the usual way, when I was greeted by this:

 ![A photograph of the laptop screen showing an error message, red text on white: 'secure boot is failed **access denied**'.](/assets/content/linux-on-the-fujitsu-lifebook-u729/secureboot.webp)